evanwill/get-git/1-why.md

 {% include figure.html file="branch-merge.png" alt="branch and merge versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank'>Version Control with Git</a>" width="100%" %}

 With Git you can make changes and experiment without fear!
-When committing to a repository Git only adds data, it never deletes information.
+Committing to a repository Git only adds data, it never deletes information.
 This makes almost everything undoable!

-> Git repository is often shortened to "repo"
+> A Git repository is often called a "repo"

 ## What is GitHub?